City Guide for: Pocitelj, Bosnia and Herzegovina

 Medjugorje

-Medjugorje is a town that has become a popular pilgrimage site for Catholics since 1981, when six local children claimed to have seen apparitions of the Virgin Mary.
-Whether you are religious or not, the town offers a unique atmosphere and stunning views.
+Medjugorje is a town that has become a significant pilgrimage site for Catholics since 1981, when apparitions of the Virgin Mary were reported.
+Whether you are religious or not, the town offers a unique atmosphere of peace and reflection.
+Climb Apparition Hill (Podbrdo) or Cross Mountain (Križevac) for panoramic views and a sense of spiritual connection.

 Travel Time